One Less Lonely Girl: Chart performance

 In the U.S., the single had 113,000 downloads in its first week, propelling it to debut at number sixteen on the Billboard Hot 100 on the issue dated October 24, 2009.
 Bieber scored the second highest debut of the week, only being surpassed by "3" by Britney Spears.
 Due to the impact of mainstream radio in the U.S., the song entered at thirty-six on the Billboard Pop Songs on the week ending December 12, 2009, and in turn also re-entered the Hot 100 at sixty-nine.
 It dropped the next week on the Hot 100, but rose to thirty-two on the Pop Songs, and rose again to twenty-six the following week.
 The single peaked at twenty-one on the pop chart.
 Due to increased airplay and digital sales of My World, on the week ending January 9, 2010, the song rose thirty positions from sixty to thirty on the Hot 100.

 As of February 2011, the single has sold over 1,025,000 digital copies in the United States.
 The song debuted at number ten on the Canadian Hot 100 on the issue dated October 24, 2009.

 It debuted in Austria at number fifty-four, where it peaked, and remained four weeks on the chart.
 It debuted on the Belgian Tip Chart in Flanders at number twenty-five, where it peaked, and remained for two weeks.
-It debuted in Germany at number twenty-two, where it peaked, and remained for eight weeks.
-The song also peaked at eighty-two in Australia and sixty-two in the United Kingdom.
+It debuted in Germany at number twenty-two, where it peaked, and remained for nine weeks.
+The song also peaked at sixty-eight in Australia and sixty-two in the United Kingdom.